Help your child explore Everest for kids with this curated list of books.

 Life Lesson(s): This book shares a lot of thoughts from Hillary as he makes his summit, starting from Kathmandu, all the way up.
 So it's interesting to see his own doubts, but being able to push through them for the ultimate glory beyond.

-Mt.
-Everest Children’s Book #9: The Worst-Case Scenario Everest, Bill Doyle and David Borgenicht
+Everest for Kids Book #9: The Worst-Case Scenario Everest, Bill Doyle and David Borgenicht

 After months of researching Everest expeditions both old and new, I can say that this book is extremely true to the subtle (and not-so-subtle) nuances of climbing Everest.
 Your child gets to read through an adventure story that is made up of snippets from real expeditions, then make decisions at different points to determine their ultimate fate on this Everest expedition.